 Wells Fargo & Company

-The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of those who acquired Wells Fargo & Company (“Wells Fargo” or the “Company”) (NYSE: WFC) securities during the period from February 2, 2018 through March 10, 2020.
-Investors have until August 10, 2020 to apply to the Court to be appointed as lead plaintiff in the lawsuit.
+The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Northern District of California on behalf of those who acquired Wells Fargo & Company (“Wells Fargo”) (NYSE: WFC) common stock from February 24, 2021 through June 9, 2022, both dates inclusive (the “Class Period”).
+Investors have until August 29, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Wells Fargo is a diversified financial services company that provides banking, investment, mortgage, and consumer and commercial finance products and services in the U.S. and internationally.

 In 2020, Wells Fargo expanded its so-called “Diverse Search Requirement”, also referred to as a diverse slate hiring policy, requiring that at least 50% of interview candidates must represent a historically underrepresented group with respect to at least one diversity dimension (including race/ethnicity, gender, LGBTQ, veterans, and people with disabilities) for most posted roles in the U.S. with total direct compensation greater than $100,000 per year.
 In addition, at least one interviewer on the hiring panel must represent a historically underrepresented group with respect to at least one diversity dimension.